polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

     !!! note "App password"

-        you must generate an `app password` in your Gmail account to allow `Alertmanager` to send you alert notification emails.
-Visit Google support for more details on setting up your [`app password`](https://support.google.com/accounts/answer/185833?hl=en){target=\_blank}.
+        You must generate an [`app password` in your Gmail account](https://support.google.com/accounts/answer/185833?hl=en){target=\_blank} to allow `Alertmanager` to send you alert notification emails.

-    Ensure the configuration file has the correct permissions
+    Ensure the configuration file has the correct permissions:
     ```bash
     sudo chown -R prometheus:prometheus /etc/alertmanager
     ```